MalkaryonV2/Bumble-Bundle/README.md

 ## ✨ Features

 * **⚡ Instant RSS Search**: Query current game bundles directly from IsThereAnyDeal's feed with zero lag.
+* **🔍 Game Search (`bundle game [name]`)**: Search for any specific game across all active bundles to see instantly which bundle contains it, along with store and pricing details.
 * **🖼️ Local Caching**: Automatically downloads, optimizes, and caches official Steam game capsules and store logos (`Humble Bundle`, `Fanatical`, etc.) locally for instant subsequent loads.
-* **⭐ Live Steam Reviews & Ratings**: Right-clicking a bundle fetches real-time Steam data, showing you review score descriptors (e.g., *Overwhelmingly Positive*) alongside total review counts.
+* **⭐ Live Steam Reviews & Ratings**: Right-clicking a bundle or game search result fetches real-time Steam data, showing you review score descriptors (e.g., *Overwhelmingly Positive*) alongside total review counts.
 * **💰 Pricing & Store Integration**: Clear breakdown of bundle pricing structures and direct links to the stores.
 * **🔄 Smart Fallbacks**: Automatically falls back to an IsThereAnyDeal search if a bundled title isn't available on Steam.